TeasingSisyphus/CuttleAngular/README.md

 	-Enable One-Off Effects
 		-Begin collapseStack
+			-chooseEffect is now in place
+				-One-Offs:
+					-Twos (destroyTargetFace)
+					-Five
+					-Six

-		-Server doesn't need it to be your turn to pushStack -Ensure this can't be played out of turn inappropriately -Clean up DOM
+		-Server doesn't need it to be your turn to pushStack -Ensure this can't be played out of turn inappropriately -Being done only on the client side atm
+	-Clean up DOM
 		-Make space for hands and fields before they are filled with cards